 Dry Pro Trek models usually cost between 200 and 300 dollars and all offer Triple Sensor.
 For example, the PRW-30 or the PRW-B50.
 Then the prices go up a little if we put sapphire crystal or a titanium strap, and can reach 500, 600 dollars like the PRW-50T.

 Conclusion: Should we buy a Casio G-Shock or a Casio Pro Trek watch?

 Protek’s tend to be more versatile, functional, and stylish watches, perfect for the office or taking to the field.
 They are slimmer with a less ornate dial and more traditional styling.
-100-meter WR is enough for almost everyone.
+A 100-meter WR is enough for almost everyone.
 They are Triple Sensors.
 Sensor information is easily accessed.

 The G-Shocks are unbreakable watches with many functions in their mid and high range and with water resistance up to 200 meters.
-They can be Triple Sensor or not.
+They can be Triple Sensors or not.
 The design of their models is more military.
 The data may be more hidden.